desmos-labs/primer/phase-6/block-unblock.md

 Failing to provide either one of the two will result in **no rewards** given.
 :::

-After you've created the post, to make sure you receive your reward please follow this procedure:
+After you've blocked and unblocked a user, to make sure you receive your reward please follow this procedure:

 1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).